mixxr/commerce-api-gateway/README.md

 - **Storefront** module: it is used by the shoppers, they can search, retrieve data.
 The data is formatted for humans (eg. html5, csv) or for applications (eg. json, xml)
 - **Identity Manager** module: it is responsible for accounts, plans and subscriptions.

+## to RUN

+mvn clean install
+- it runs test -v also